ignite/cli/docs/1 Introduction/2 Install Starport.md

 The latest `starport` binary is downloaded from the Github repo and installed in `/usr/local/bin`.

-To install previous versions of the precompiled binary, see [star-port installer docs](https://github.com/allinbits/starport-installer) on GitHub.
+To install previous versions of the precompiled `starport` binary, see [star-port installer docs](https://github.com/allinbits/starport-installer) on GitHub.

 ### Write permission

-The installation requires writer permission to the `/usr/local/bin/` directory.
-If the installation fails because the user does not have write permission to `/usr/local/bin/`, run the following command:
+Starport installation requires write permission to the `/usr/local/bin/` directory.
+If the installation fails because you do not have write permission to `/usr/local/bin/`, run the following command:

 ```
 curl https://get.starport.network/starport | bash